-Usually, three specially collected spit (sputum) samples are collected early in the morning on different days.
+Usually, three separate spit (sputum) samples are collected early in the morning on different days.
 If you are unable to produce a sputum sample, a bronchoscope may be used to collect fluid during a procedure called a bronchoscopy.
 In children, stomach washings/aspirates may be collected.
-Depending on symptoms, urine, cerebral spinal fluid (CSF), other body fluids, small samples of tissue samples may be biopsied and used to help indentify an infection.
+Depending on symptoms, urine, cerebral spinal fluid (CSF), other body fluids, small samples of tissue samples may be biopsied and used to help identify an infection.

 The test looks for the presence of bacteria called acid-fast bacilli (AFB) which are rod shaped bacteria that can be seen and counted under the microscope in a specially stained sample on a glass slide, called an AFB smear.
 The most common AFB are of a type called mycobacteria.

-Mycobacterium tuberculosis is the most common species of mycobacteria, and is the most infectious.
+Mycobacterium tuberculosis complex is the most common species of mycobacteria, and is the most infectious.
 Most AFB smears and cultures are collected because the doctor suspects that the patient has TB.
-Only a few mycobacteria that have been identified cause infections in humans.
+Other few mycobacteria that have been identified cause infections in humans.
 They include:

 - M. africanum, causes a disease similar to TB in certain parts of the world